grip-on-software/monetdb-import/Database_structure.md

         filled in.
 Often used for extra implementation/functional details for user stories.
-    -   **review_comments** - TEXT: Human-readable text that is shown in a Review tab beside the description, or '0' if it is not filled in.
+    -   **review_comments** - TEXT: Human-readable text that is shown in a Review tab beside the description, or NULL if it is not filled in.
 Updated by reviewing developers to check whether the story is complete enough to start with it or that an issue is fixed.
     -   **story_points** - DECIMAL(5,2): The number of points assigned